 COVID-19 Vaccination Clinics

 WOCHD COVID-19 Vaccination Clinics (subject to change due to supply and demand).
 Pfizer, Moderna, and Johnson & Johnson/Janssen vaccines are available at all locations.
-Walk-ins welcomed at all locations.
+1st, 2nd, Booster and 5-11yr old vaccinations are available.
+Walk-ins welcomed no appointments necessary.

 Daily Health Department Clinics

 - 12/20/21 – Walk-in Clinic at Community Clinic – Highlands 9am-4pm

 - 12/21/21 – Walk-in Clinic at Community Clinic – Highlands 9am-4pm